-With Covid-19 safety precautions in mind, Oakland’s beloved Fairyland is a must-see for East Bay children.
+Oakland’s beloved Fairyland is a must-see for East Bay children.
 Expect a mini-size fantasy world straight out of 1950 with fairytale sets, farm animals, and quirky exhibits from a bygone era.
 You might see the Brady Bunch family walking along one of the paths.
 This storybook theme park is best for children under age 8 located on the shore of Lake Merritt in Oakland.

-Puppet shows, storytime, live performances, and rides are back in April.
+Puppet shows, live performances, and rides continue.
 Dig out your magic key(s), slide down all the slides, play, and read at the storybook sets.
 My two-year-old got her first magic key and absolutely loved “unlocking” and listening to all the music boxes.
 Puppet shows and live performances on stages continue as normal; see the schedule.
 Alice’s Reading Room is also reopening for outdoor reading time with your little.

 Say hello to the Fairyland farm animals and swing by the gift shop if you need a new key, souvenir, or even a toy.